Sanctioned Tournament Application

 • Wheelchair Players – In accordance with the requirements of the Canadian Human Rights Act, Pickleball Canada will not discriminate against qualified individuals with disabilities on the basis of disability in its services, programs or activities.
 Rules for wheelchair players are in the Official Rulebook – International Edition.

-• A TD who applies for and receives sanctioning, agrees to meet and abide by all the sanctioning requirements.
-If all sanctioning requirements are not met, consequences will be applied, up to and including results being disqualified from CTPR ratings and the host club and or TD being barred from future sanctioning requests.
+• A TD who applies for and receives sanctioning agrees to meet and abide by all the sanctioning requirements.
+If all sanctioning requirements are not met, consequences will be applied, up to and including results being disqualified from DUPR ratings and the host club and or TD being barred from future sanctioning requests.

 Pickleball Canada Right of Refusal